cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 In particular, the KDFs and DH groups defined in this document (see
 {{kdf-ids}} and {{kem-ids}}) satisfy these properties when used as specified.
-The analysis in {{HPKEAnalysis}} demonstrates that, under these constraints, HPKE continues to provide IND-CCA2 security, and provides the additional properties noted above.
+The analysis in {{HPKEAnalysis}} demonstrates that under these constraints, HPKE continues to provide IND-CCA2 security, and provides the additional properties noted above.
 Also, the analysis confirms the expected properties hold under the different key compromise cases